Montague Township School District: History

 For more than 80 years until 2013, the Montague district sent its high school-aged students to Port Jervis High School, of the Port Jervis City School District of Port Jervis, New York; the Montague district was the only New Jersey school district to send its students outside of New Jersey to complete certain grade levels.
 Because the Montague Township students graduated from Port Jervis High, they qualified for in-state tuition rates at universities in two states.
 The district also sent middle school-aged students to Port Jervis Middle School.
+It was the only New Jersey school district that sent students to New York State.

 In various periods Montague Township considered switching to High Point Regional High School but the 15 mi distance was further than the 12 mi to Port Jervis High.
 James Nani of the Times Herald-Record stated that Deckertown Turnpike, the route between Montague Township and High Point High, may be "treacherous" during inclement weather.
 Rob Jennings of NJ Advance Media wrote that eventually the district moved to court High Point High because of "a desire by some residents to bring students home".

 In 2013, the Montague district decided to begin sending its students to High Point Regional, effective September 2014.
 By 2017 all grade levels for high school students were to be sent to High Point HS.
 The Montague district initially negotiated with the Frankford Township School District for the possibility of sending middle schools there.
 Instead the district expanded to covering middle school with students designated to attend Montague Township School for grades 7-8 instead of Port Jervis Middle effective fall 2016.
 Families of 20 Port Jervis HS students resident in Montague opposed a New Jersey commissioner order saying they could not continue attending that school and got a settlement on June 20, 2016 that allowed them to complete their high school education there.
 Eric Obernauer of the New Jersey Herald wrote that the move to High Point "was controversial and followed by the successive turnover of the entire Montague board over the next two years".